tensorflow/tensorflow/g3doc/WritingAPass.md

 An important concept, along with transformation passes, are analyses.
-These are conceptually similar to transformation passes, except that they compute information on a specific Function, or Module, without modifying it.
+These are conceptually similar to transformation passes, except that they compute information on a specific FuncOp, or Module, without modifying it.
 In MLIR, analyses are not passes but free standing classes that are computed lazily on-demand and cached to avoid unnecessary recomputation.
 An analysis in MLIR must adhere to the following: